cheeseinvert/geocamMemoWeb/README.rst

       python manage.py runserver 0.0.0.0:8000

-Pleast note that this must be done before the geocamTalkForAndroid and geocamTalkForMemo can be successfully run on your mobile device.
+Pleast note that this must be done before the geocamTalkForAndroid and geocamTalkForAndroid can be successfully run on your mobile device.

 Testing
 -------